richards199999/FileRAG/README.md

 1. **Preserving Document Context**: Unlike traditional RAG systems that often retrieve fragmented text snippets, FileRAG maintains the integrity of entire documents, ensuring that the context and coherence of information are preserved.

-2. **Multimodal Indexing and Retrieval**: By using frontier models with vision and audio capabilities, FileRAG is able to index and retrieve text, images, audio files, and now video files, providing a comprehensive file retrieval system.
+2. **Multimodal Indexing and Retrieval**: By using frontier models with vision and audio capabilities, FileRAG is able to index and retrieve text, images, audio files, and video files, providing a comprehensive file retrieval system.

 3. **Improved Precision**: By summarizing and indexing entire documents and media files, FileRAG achieves higher precision in retrieving relevant information, especially crucial in fields such as academia, legal research, technical documentation, and multimedia content management.